-1. Selected readings and reflection questions will be assigned to assess your ability to identify competing philosophical claims.
+1. Selected readings and reflection questions will be assigned to assess your ability to identify competing philosophical claims in the philosophy of science.
 These reflection questions will be posted on BlackBoard and you will be required to hand them in there in either document or pdf format.
 Reflection papers should be at least one page long (approximately 300 words), double-spaced, and utilize 12 point Times New Roman font.
-Before uploading papers on blackboard make sure to save them in the following manner: last name, first name, reflection paper number.
+Before uploading papers on blackboard make sure to save them in the following manner: last name, first name, reflectionpaper number.
 Accordingly, Jane Doe would label her first reflection paper: Doe, Jane, Reflection Paper 1.
 Papers saved in any other way will not be accepted.
-2. You will be assigned three argumentative papers, (600 words in length) where you will be required to develop a philosophical position on a topic of your interest.
-Your argument can be derived from prior reflection papers or you can develop a new argument on your own.
-Also, you can turn in a draft to me two weeks before the paper is due in order to gain feedback (drafts after the two week before the due date will not be reviewed.
-You can use whatever notes or resources you deem necessary to successfully complete these papers.
-HOWEVER, DO NOT PLAGIARIZE.
-Punishment for plagiarism is spelled out in Academic Policy Statement 810213: http://www.shsu.edu/dotAsset/728eec25-f780-4dcf-932c-03d68cade002.pdf - 3.
-You will be given pop quizzes to assess your comprehension of the reading assignments throughout the course of the semester.
+2. I will administer two in class exams, including the final exam.
+If you miss an exam because of an unexcused absence you will not be allowed to make it up and will receive a grade of zero.
+The final exam WILL be cumulative.
+3. You will be given pop quizzes to assess your comprehension of the reading assignments throughout the course of the semester.
 These quizzes will be given in class and/or assigned on BlackBoard.
-If you miss a quiz because of an unexcused absence you will not be allowed to make it up and will receive a grade of zero. - 4.
-You will be required to participate in in-class brainstorming sessions and think-pair-share activities.
+If you miss a quiz because of an unexcused absence you will not be allowed to make it up and will receive a grade of zero.
+4. You will be required to participate in in-class brainstorming sessions and think-pair-share activities.
 The exemplary student will write down whatever comes to her or his mind during brainstorming and think-pair-share sessions.
-You will be selected by lot to share your thoughts with your peers.
-Easy participation points will be given for brainstorming and think-pair-share activities. - 5.
-You will be required to contribute to in-class dialogue.
+You will be selected by lot to share yourthoughts with your peers.
+Easy participation points will be given for brainstorming and think-pair-share activities.
+5. You will be required to contribute to in-class dialogue.
 This means you must participate!
 The exemplary student will bring her reflections about the reading and out of class assignments to bear in class discussions.
 Easy participation points will be given for in class dialogue.
 GRADING: Your grade for this course will be based on the following categories: test scores, reflection papers, pop quizzes, and class participation.
-The categories will be weighted as follows: 3 Argumentative Paper: 40% 3 Reflection Papers: 40% Pop Quizzes: 10% Class Participation: 10% Grading Scale A (100-90), B (89.9-80), C (79.9-70) D (69.9-60), F (59.9 and lower) MAKE UPS AND LATE SUBMISSIONS:
+The categories will be weighted as follows: 2 Exams: 40%, 3 Reflection Papers: 40%, Pop Quizzes: 10%, Class Participation: 10% Grading Scale A (100-90), B (89.9-80), C (79.9-70) D (69.9-60), F (59.9 and lower) MAKE UPS AND LATE SUBMISSIONS:

 For late papers, I will deduct 10% of the possible points (e.g., 10 points for regular term papers and 20 points for the final) from your paper grade for each 1-hour period, or part thereof, from the time that the paper was due until I receive the paper.
 Because these assignments will be given weeks in advance, no excuses for late submissions will be accepted.
 Exams submitted in any unreadable format will be treated as if no paper was submitted.
 If you submit an exam in an unapproved format prior to the deadline, but I do not receive the appropriate electronic format until after the deadline, I will deduct points according to this late policy up until the acceptable format is provided.
-The only exceptions to the policy outlined above relate to university policies and/or state laws concerning religious holy days and other mandated exceptions.
+The only exceptions to the policy outlined above relate to university policies and/or state laws concerning religious holydays and other mandated exceptions.
 ATTENDANCE: